-- Choose the course you want to view from drop down box.
+- Choose the course you want to view from the list.

 - Enter a grade for each student in the assigned drop down box.

-*You can hit the Submit button at bottom of page at any time.
+*You can hit the Save button at bottom of page at any time.

-Note: If you have a large number of grades, it is recommended that you hit the submit button frequently to save grades as the system will time out after 35-minutes.
+Note: If you have a large number of grades, it is recommended that you hit the save button frequently to save grades as the system will time out after 35-minutes.
+You can also choose to use the export/import an excel spreadsheet grade roster option.
 You can change a grade you have submitted until the deadline that grades are due for each term.
 At that time, the Registrar’s Office will “roll” submitted grades and the rolled grade indicator will be checked for each student.